The cost information was collected by the State of Maine's all-payer claims database (APCD) represents claims from July 1, 2016 through June 30, 2017.

 More bars are better.
 The more bars a facility has, the better they did at creating a positive patient experience, preventing serious complications, and preventing healthcare-associated infections.

-Preventing Serious Complications uses data from the Federal Agency for Health Research & Quality's Patient Safety Indicators collected during July 1, 2013 - June 30, 2015.
+Preventing Serious Complications uses data from the Federal Agency for Health Research & Quality's Patient Safety Indicators collected during July 1, 2014 - September 30, 2015.
 A facility's rating is the rate per 1,000 eligible hospital discharges.
 A lower number is better.
+Read more about this data and the methodology

-Preventing Healthcare-Associated Infections uses data collect by the Federal Centers for Disease Control (CDC) for the October 1, 2014 - September 30, 2015 reporting period.
+Preventing Healthcare-Associated Infections uses data collect by the Federal Centers for Disease Control (CDC) for the January 1, 2016 - December 31, 2016 reporting period.
 A facility's rating is the ratio of the number of infections in a facility over the expected number of infections.
 A lower number is better.
+Read more about this data and the methodology

 CompareMaine reports performance ratings using Standardized Infection Ratio (SIR), which adjusts for differences in the characteristics of hospitals and patients.
 A SIR greater than 1.0 means that there were more HAIs in a facility than were predicted.
 A SIR lower than 1.0 indicates the facility had fewer HAIs than were predicted.